bartbutenaers/Node-RED-Tailscale-Tutorial/README.md

 7. Setup a public tunnel (called ***funnel***) to allow third-party services to access Node-RED, for example for Google Assistant: see [here](https://github.com/bartbutenaers/Node-RED-Tailscale/blob/main/docs/tailscale_funnel.md).
 8. Finally specify which devices are allowed to communicate with each other (within your tailnet), using Access Control Lists (ACL): see [here](https://github.com/bartbutenaers/Node-RED-Tailscale/blob/main/docs/tailscale_access_control.md).

+## Troubleshooting
+There is a lot of stuff involved, so troubleshooting isn't always easy.
+I have created a list of tips from my own experience: see [here](https://github.com/bartbutenaers/Node-RED-Tailscale-Tutorial/blob/main/docs/troubleshooting.md).

 ## !!!
 Disclaimer !!!
 It is important to note that while I try to strive for accuracy, I’m not an expert in this field.
 The information provided in this repository is intended to be a helpful guide, but it’s not exhaustive or infallible.
 While this information can enhance your system’s security, there is no guarantee for complete protection against all potential threats.